Vodjanoj/ChiliLabs_test/README.md

 3. Enabled automatic search functionality, triggering once the user stops typing.
 4. Displayed essential product details, including name, price, and category.
 5. Implemented redirection to the product details page when clicking on a product.
+6. Implemented pagination for an improved user experience.

 ## Product Details Page